HBPVIS/hbpvis.github.io/_projects/ZeroBuf-0.3.md

   e.g., ```matrix:[float:16]``` for a 16 value float array
 * byte and ubyte data is base64 encoded in JSON, int8_t and uint8_t are represented as value arrays

+This work has been partially funded by the European Union Seventh Framework Program (FP7/2007­2013) under grant agreement no. 604102 (HBP).